olton/scripts/mina/node/README.md

 -h, --help             Print this help and exit --no-color             Disable color output
---ufw                  Install UFW (Uncomplicated Firewall), default false.
+--ufw                  Install UFW (Uncomplicated Firewall).
 Use this flag to enable this action.
 --monitor              Install Mina Monitor, use this flag to enable action --archive              Install Mina Archive Node, use this flag to enable action --node                 Install NodeJS.
 Default - 16.
 Example: --node 17.